maxrue/intro.js/README.md

 ###Options:

  - `steps`: For defining steps using JSON configuration (see [this](https://github.com/usablica/intro.js/blob/master/example/programmatic/index.html) example)
+    - added timeout for each step: waits x milliseconds before go to the next step (used for scrolling inside of a div); don't use refresh if you want to wait
  - `nextLabel`: Next button label
  - `prevLabel`: Previous button label
  - `skipLabel`: Skip button label